rogorido/sistercities/sistercities.md

 As you see, we have just to add the layer `geom_histogram()` and ggplot2 plots what we want.
 However, making a good histogram is not an easy issue. ggplot2 gives us a warning that it has used internally the parameter `bins=30` and recommends us to pick a better value with `binwidth`.
 I recommend you to take a look at the help page of [geom_histogram()](http://ggplot2.tidyverse.org/reference/geom_histogram.html) for the many possibilities of configuration.

-The plot shows us that most of the sister are in a radius of c.1000kms.
+The plot shows us that most of the sister cities are in a radius of c.1000kms.
 But maybe this is a distortion caused by our manipulation of the data.
 A cumulative distribution function (ECDF) provides a visualisation of this issue.
 In ggplot2 we can achieve it with this simple command:
 ```{r}
 ggplot(eudata, aes(x=dist)) + stat_ecdf()
 ```